Video game monetization: Ongoing-based revenue model

 Like premium games, the consumer buys the game once to play, but here, the game generally continues to be supported by the developer or publisher by maintaining online servers or producing new content regularly for the title.
 The player may need to buy access to this new content at times, such as through a season pass.
+Depending on the game, this type of model may ultimately be nearly indistinguishable from that of traditional premium games.